• Skip to primary navigation

 These are some of the types of personal status updates you can use on any social media platform (LinkedIn, Facebook, Twitter, or Instagram).

-• Industry insights
+- Industry insights

-• Congratulate connections
+- Congratulate connections

-• Job-related tips/hacks
+- Job-related tips/hacks

-• Ask a question
+- Ask a question

-• Quotes
+- Quotes

-• Memes
+- Memes

-• Infographics, photos, videos
+- Infographics, photos, videos

-• News about your target companies
+- News about your target companies

-• Events you will be attending
+- Events you will be attending

-• Live updates during an event
+- Live updates during an event

-• Re-share relevant updates from your network
+- Re-share relevant updates from your network and people you are targeting

 FYI: Visual content makes for fast, easy and sharable nuggets.

-Also be sure to give credit to the author/source by tagging them when you re-share their work or updates.
+Also, be sure to give credit to the author/source by tagging them when you re-share their work or updates.

 Where To Find Industry News

 In order for you to re-post relevant articles and information with your network, you need to have sources- blogs, online magazines and sources of industry news.
-The challenge for me was not overloading my email newsletters from all these sources.
+Subscribe to industry newsletters, industry expert websites, and stay on top of what’s going on.
+You can also use AllTop or SmartBrief to identify popular industry articles.

-I use Feedly to collect articles from great resources/publishers.
-I have categories of topics I use to organize my content and when I find a good source, I add it to the appropriate bucket.
 You can learn more about how to get started using Feedly by reading A Super Simple Way To Get Your News

 Your categories may be industry name, type of companies you follow, influencers/important people in your field, career/job search info, interests (sports, hobbies, etc.).
 Remember, you want to keep coming back and using this, so you might as well have an incentive to draw you back.